 Invoice Finance with a CCJ – (County Court Judgement)

+Can I get invoice Finance with a CCJ? answer yes you can get Invoice Finance with a CCJ.
 Financial problems can have knock on effects for years and harm your chances of securing capital.
 So, can you get invoice finance with a CCJ?
 Picture this scene.
 Your start-up has hit financial difficulties and you are unable to pay one of your suppliers.
 They take you to court and have a county court judgement issued against you.
 Not only does this put pressure on you to pay up front, but it can harm your chances of securing credit for years to come.
 However, there may be one option in the form of invoice financing.
 Invoice Finance can provide an alternative lending solution for businesses with a CCJ.

 Invoice Finance with Bad Credit

 The impact of a CCJ on the health of a business can be felt for years.
 You’ll find it more difficult to access credit which can stop you from making investments into your business.
 The real problems come, though, if you experience another cash flow crisis.
 Unable to secure a short-term loan to meet all your payments, you could find yourself going through the same process all over again.
 It’s a vicious cycle in which one problem can cause further issues years into the future.

 The good news is that there are some options as long as you understand what a CCJ involves, what your rights are and what alternative forms of financing exist.
 Obtaining invoice finance with bad credit is not an up hill struggle. the process is simple once you understand your business cash flow.

 Business Finance with a CCJ

 First, let’s establish what a CCJ is and how it affects your business and future business finance.
 If you can’t pay a supplier, they may take you to court to recover the debt.
 This will normally happen after a number of written warnings.
 This judgement is the court saying that it agrees you owe the money and it’s time to pay up – either in a lump sum or in instalments.